 The objective of this section is to document and quantify various sources of hiring costs.
-The analysis makes use of two datasets, which are surveys of representative panels of establishments in Germany and in Switzerland, respectively.
-Both surveys were specifically designed to measure the various components of hiring costs, distinguishing in particular between pecuniary and non-pecuniary components.
+The analysis makes use of two data sets, which are surveys of representative panels of establishments in Germany and in Switzerland, respectively.
+Both surveys were specifically designed to measure the various components of hiring costs, distinguishing in particular between pecuniary and nonpecuniary components.
 They contain, to the best of our knowledge, the most detailed information available on this matter.
 While the surveys measure training costs for both apprentices and skilled workers, we focus exclusively on the latter, since the system of apprenticeship is a very peculiar feature of the German and Swiss labor markets, with little external validity.
 A skilled worker is defined as any person who has completed vocational training and is not a member of the management staff.

-3.1 German Data
+3.1 German data

-We make use of the survey on the "costs and benefits of the training, recruitment and continuing training of skilled workers," conducted by the Federal Institute for Vocational Education and Training (BIBB-CBS) over the years 2012-2013.
+We make use of the survey on the "costs and benefits of the training, recruitment, and continuing training of skilled workers," conducted by the Federal Institute for Vocational Education and Training (BIBB-CBS) over the years 2012-2013.
 The survey samples firms from the administrative register at the Federal Employment Office, and is meant to be representative of the German firms with at least one employee, after appropriate weighting.
-The original sample contains responses from 3,945 firms, of which 42%, did not provide any relevant information since they did not recruit any worker in the last three years.
+The original sample contains responses from firms, of which 42%, did not provide any relevant information since they did not recruit any worker in the last 3 years.
 We reduce the sample further by focusing on firms with at least five employees.
-This leaves us with a sample size of 1,699 firms.
+This leaves us with a sample size of 1699 firms.

-Table 1 reports a breakdown of the average cost of hiring across various categories, measured in Euros.
-We report pecuniary costs in the top panel, followed by non-pecuniary (output) costs in the panel below.
-We then report an alternative breakdown, which distinguishes between the costs incurred before a match is formed (pre-match) and after it is formed (post-match).
-Finally, in the bottom panel we report the relative importance of output vs. pecuniary costs and post match vs. pre-match.
+Table 1 reports a breakdown of the average cost of hiring across various categories, measured in euros.
+We report pecuniary costs in the top panel, followed by nonpecuniary, output costs in the panel below.
+The latter are reported in two categories: one is a category of unambiguous output costs; the second is an "ambiguous" category, where we put 24% of interview costs and the costs of reduced productivity, as explained below.
+Subsequently, we report an alternative breakdown, which distinguishes between the costs incurred before a match is formed (prematch) and after it is formed (postmatch).
+Finally, in the bottom panel, we report the relative importance of output versus pecuniary costs and post match versus prematch costs.

-The first entry in the panel of pecuniary costs refers to the average advertising cost associated with filling a vacancy with a new skilled worker.
-The question explicitly mentions sources of costs related to advertising in print and online media, the costs of making enquiries with the Employment Office, internal job descriptions, posters, etc. The second entry refers to the average expense per hired skilled worker, related to the provision of hiring services from external consultants and agents, like head hunters.
-The last entry refers to the direct costs of training events for the new hires, including payment of course fees, travel, and overnight accommodation costs.
-All of these costs amount to an average of 1,088 Euros, which is 50% of the monthly wage of a newly-hired skilled worker.
+The first entry in the panel of pecuniary costs (row A) refers to the average advertising cost associated with filling a vacancy with a new skilled worker.
+The question explicitly mentions sources of costs related to advertising in print and online media, the costs of making enquiries with the employment office, internal job descriptions, posters, etc. The second entry (row B) refers to the average expense per hired skilled worker, related to the provision of hiring services from external consultants and agents, like head hunters.
+The last entry (row C) refers to the direct costs of training events for the new hires, including payment of course fees, travel, and overnight accommodation costs.
+All of these costs amount to an average of 1088 euros, which is about 50% of the monthly wage of a newly-hired skilled worker.